-The Bible deals with the submission of the wife in other passages (cf. Eph.
+The Bible deals with the wife’s submission in other passages (cf. Eph.
 5:22; Col. 3:18).
 God has a divinely willed order for the wife in marriage.
 The role of submission is an issue of position, not person.

-The Greek indicates that the wife is to develop a mind-set (present tense) of arranging herself under her husband’s leadership in the home.
+The Greek indicates that the wife develops a mind-set (present tense) of arranging herself under her husband’s leadership in the home.
 A wife does not promise to orient to the leadership of her husband in her marriage vows, and that is the end of it.
 She needs to develop a habit of this.
 This is a life-time principle.

 The Greek also indicates that the woman benefits by fulfilling her role in marriage (middle voice).
 The woman who arranges her life under the leadership of her husband in marriage benefits personally from this.
 Instead of nagging him, she helps him excel.
 Instead of running him down by constant criticism, she helps him succeed in his leadership of the home.
 She will benefit from this.
 She will have a happy husband and home.